voody2506/UniLeo/README.md

 ## Spawn Prefabs

-Not all GameObjects needs to be created at the beginning of the gameplay.
+Not all GameObjects need to be created at the beginning of the gameplay.
 If you need to Spawn Prefab, just create entity with `InstantiateComponent` in any System or use built in EntitySpawner class

     EntitySpawner.Instatiate(gameObject, position, rotation, _world);